chevereto/v4-admin/settings/categories.md

 `/dashboard/settings/categories`

-Categories classify the uploaded images and generate listings based in each category.
+Categories classify the uploaded files and generate listings based in each category.

 ## Adding categories